istio/istio.io/content/docs/examples/tutorial/setup-kubernetes-cluster/index.md

     EOF
     {{< /text >}}

-1. You may want to limit the permissions of each participant so they will be able to create resources only in their namespace.
+1. Limit each participant's permissions.
+Participants only need to create resources in their namespace.
 Even if you run the tutorial alone on your own cluster, it could be a good practice to limit yourself so your learning will not interfere with other namespaces in your cluster.